 As we look at the dynamic nature of our world, many students, parents, and business people wonder – how relevant are the liberal arts to tomorrow’s careers?
 In his talk, Dr. Diehl will address why the liberal arts matter for those entering new careers, as well as for those whose interests and needs are developing to address changes in themselves and in the world around them.Refreshments will be served

 On May 1, 2016, at our Spring General Meeting, we honored three remarkable students.

 Thanks to our scholarship committee and congratulations to our winners!

 To read more about them and their impressive accomplishments, please click here.

 We hope you enjoy our featured stories below.
 For the complete texts of these stories, and to read older "News," please click here.

 Congratulations to our former PBKAAGA scholarship recipient, Joshua Riehl.
 His documentary about water in Haiti won the "Most Viewed Award" from PBS with over 25,000 views.
 Well done, Josh!

 "Digging for Water” follows a Haitian community’s difficulty in obtaining a clean water source.
 Its director, investigative journalist Joshua Riehl, filmed the documentary during three trips to Haiti that took place over 18 months.

-As the academic year begins, the PBKAAGA wants to take a moment to recognize our members, and especially our donors, for what they make possible: support of some of the finest students in the area.
-Every membership make a difference.
+The PBKAAGA wants to take a moment to recognize our members, and especially our donors, for what they make possible: support for some of the finest students in the area.
+Every membership makes a difference.
 Thank you, donors!